muziejus/transverse/index.md

 ---

 > San Narciso lay further south, near L.A.
-Like many named places in California it was less an identifiable city than a grouping of concepts-census tracts, special purpose bond-issue districts, shopping nuclei, all overlaid with access roads to its own freeway.
+Like many named places in California it was less an identifiable city than a grouping of concepts—census tracts, special purpose bond-issue districts, shopping nuclei, all overlaid with access roads to its own freeway.
 But it had been Pierce’s domicile, and
 headquarters: the place he’d begun his land speculating in ten years ago… and